 Make sure the tea leaves are wet evenly, using the gaiwan lid to stir the tea leaves.

 Let the tea brew for 1 minute.
 For tightly rolled tea leaves we prefer a longer steeping time of 2 minutes.
 Use this time to heat up the pitcher and teacups.

 To get ready to decant, tilt the gaiwan lid very gently until there is a sliver of opening to the rim of the bowl, then press down the lid with the index finger to hold the lid in place.
 Then, hold each side of the gaiwan with the thumb on one side and middle and ring fingers on the other.

 When the steeping time is up, pick up the gaiwan and pour the tea into a pitcher or a mug.
 Make sure all the liquid is drained from the gaiwan.
-That way the tea doesn't over brew and become bitter when you go back for subsequent steepings.
-To make sure no small tea residue in your brew, consider using a fine mesh tea strainer.
+That way the tea doesn't over-brew and become bitter when you go back for subsequent steepings.
+To ensure there is no small tea residue in your brew, consider using a fine mesh tea strainer.

-Pour your tea into your cups and enjoy!
+Pour the tea into your cups and enjoy!

 Ask us at email@example.com